Mapping NVD Records to Their Vulnerability-fixing Commits: How Hard is It?: Introduction

 The study of historical VFCs offers valuable insights into vulnerability trends, recurring patterns, and the broader context of how vulnerabilities emerge across diverse software systems~\cite{scan2014historical,mell2007complete,dunlap2024vfcfinder}.
 Moreover, detailed information on VFCs is indispensable for advancing automated vulnerability detection methods, especially as deep learning and data-driven approaches become increasingly popular in security research~\cite{nikitopoulos2021crossvul,bhandari2021cvefixes,prospector,dunlap2024vfcfinder}.
 However, the limited availability of VFCs poses a significant challenge, hindering progress in both research and practical applications.

 A critical research problem arises in mapping NVD records to their corresponding VFCs.
 While prior work has explored various methods for identifying VFCs~\cite{bhandari2021cvefixes,prospector,li2024patchfinder,dunlap2024vfcfinder,wang2022vcmatch}, the focus has largely been on improving the accuracy of general VFC identification rather than specifically mapping NVD records to their fixes.
 Recent studies have attempted to extract VFC information from NVD records~\cite{nikitopoulos2021crossvul,bhandari2021cvefixes,bigvul} or proposed methods to map NVD records to their VFCs~\cite{li2024patchfinder,prospector}.
-However, a fundamental question remains unanswered: \textit{How hard is it to map NVD records to their corresponding VFCs comprehensively?} This question drives our research, as understanding the difficulty of this mapping is crucial to unlocking the NVD's full potential for vulnerability analysis.
+However, a critical gap remains in the literature: there has been no large-scale, systematic investigation into the feasibility and inherent difficulty of comprehensively mapping NVD records to their VFCs.
+This gap drives our research, as understanding the difficulty of this mapping is crucial to unlocking the NVD's full potential for vulnerability analysis.
 This research problem extends the scope of prior work by not only aiming to enhance the accuracy of VFC identification but also seeking to maximize the coverage of identified mappings.
 Despite its importance, there is a lack of systematic investigation into the challenges of this process.
 To fill this gap, our study explores the difficulty of identifying NVD-VFC mappings and provides actionable insights for future research in software security.
 Specifically, we address the following research questions (RQs):

 \begin{itemize}[leftmargin=0pt, itemindent=*] \item \textbf{RQ1:} What methods do humans use to identify VFCs associated with a given NVD record? \item \textbf{RQ2:} What proportion of records in the NVD include patch links in their reference sections? \item \textbf{RQ3:} How many patch links can be discovered from external security databases? \item \textbf{RQ4:} How many patch links can be identified through GitHub repository analysis? \item \textbf{RQ5:} How do the VFCs extracted from NVD references, external security databases, and GitHub repositories compare in terms of precision, coverage, and overlap? \end{itemize}